tinybirdco/real-time-inventory-management-system/frontend/README.md

 ## Create the .env file

-In this folder, `/ecommerce-svelte/demo-ecomm-svelte`, create a .env file with the following structure:
+In this folder, create a `.env`` file with the following structure:

 ```bash
 VITE_TB_READ_TOKEN=<Your ranking_read_token>